thoughtbot/dns/book/chapters/tools/ping.md

 ...
 ```

 It will run forever unless instructed to stop by typing the `CTRL-C` interrupt character.
-To limit the number of times it runs before running the command, we use the `-c` flag to set the "count" of times it checks:
+To limit the number of times it runs, we use the `-c` flag to set a "count":

 ```
 $ ping -c 5 donkeyrentals.com